Changes to voluntary overtime from 1 April 2026

 The rules further state that a part-time employee may only work voluntary overtime if they have been working part-time for the same employer for at least three years under a part-time employment contract and if, in addition, there is a temporary increase in the work volume.

-The new rules also explicitly state that employees working part-time as part of a career break, time credit or special leave (such as parental leave) are completely excluded from working voluntary overtime.
+However, these conditions do not apply to part-time employees who, on 1 June 2026, were already bound by a valid agreement with their employer regarding voluntary overtime (as part-time employees).
+The new rules also expressly state that employees working part-time in the context of a career break, time credit or special leave (such as parental leave) are completely excluded from working voluntary overtime.

 Sector-specific points: focus on the hospitality sector